tedyhabtegebrial/gvsnet/README.md

 A style image can be pased with the following flag ``` --style_path ```.
 If not given the color image of input view is used as a style image.

-Copy Right: This repo builds upon the [SPADE](https://github.com/NVlabs/SPADE) repository from NVIDIA
+Copyright: This repo builds upon the [SPADE](https://github.com/NVlabs/SPADE) repository from NVIDIA